Cathy Cherry, Founder, Purple Cherry Architects in Annapolis MD

 BA: Thank you Cathy, we are so glad we were able to work with you.
 How did Banner Art’s mobiles fit into your goals with the Hussman Institute’s goals?

 CC: We knew we needed color and light to reference the Hussman Institute’s commitment to autism.
-Banner Art’s hanging art mobiles take the next step and help convey emotion, using colors and shapes that are familiar to a person, like doves, hearts and the autism puzzle piece.
+Banner Art’s large scale hanging art installations take the next step and help convey emotion, using colors and shapes that are familiar to a person, like doves, hearts and the autism puzzle piece.
 I was looking for a hanging art mobile that was large scale.
 The fact that Banner Art Studio mobiles are fluid and move continuously with interior air currents was very interesting to us.
 We saw that this would create excitement within the space.
 My goal was to take that excitement to an emotional level for the viewer.

 BA: Why did you choose Banner Art Studio?

-Hanging art can be made a thousand different ways, and there are studios across the country producing it.
+Suspended art can be made a thousand different ways, and there are studios across the country producing it.
 But because the Purposeful Architecture Studio of Purple Cherry Architects works with many nonprofit clients, we have to be budget-sensitive.
 I immediately recognized that working with Banner Art Studio’s fabric and steel armature art rather than the alternatives would create maximum impact while remaining cost-effective.

 Founder of Purposeful Architecture, Cathy’s role as caretaker for family members with autism and Downs Syndrome inform her awareness of the needs of both individuals with special needs and their caregivers.